 Based on this information, diagnostic testing was considered a risk management option for VS. For diagnostic testing to be useful, horses need to be isolated before export from animals not of equivalent health status to prevent potential subsequent transmission of VS to horses being tested.
-To identify recently infected horses, blood samples for ELISA or VN testing, as described in the OIE Manual for VS, should be taken from all horses at least eight days after commencement of a pre-export isolation period to allow time for antibodies to develop.
+To identify recently infected horses, blood samples for ELISA or VN testing, as described in the OIE Manual for VS (both New Jersey and Indiana strains), should be taken from all horses at least eight days after commencement of a pre-export isolation period to allow time for antibodies to develop.
 Due to the imperfect sensitivity of diagnostic tests, diagnostic testing alone was not considered sufficient to reduce the likelihood of release.